SYNCHRO-SYM

 So, like all electric motor and generator systems, SYNCHRO-SYM is routine power scaling and manufacturing ready for any customer specification; all without considering the BEM-CAD control of the only 3D Printer method, called MOTORPRINTER, for providing the just-in-time, additive manufacture of axial-flux electric machine systems with amorphous or nanocrystalline ribbon.
 Also, the unique electromagnetic computer of BRTEC is considered mature technologies with no technical risk requiring more than the customary engineering solution and the legacy of at least a half century of applying high frequency electromagnetics and power conditioning that started with the switch mode power supply technology.

 Present electric motor power density, efficiency, and performance innovation is limited to empirically applying a selection of available performance enhancing techniques to the same century old “asymmetric circuit and control” architecture with a passive rotor of either slip-induction dependent windings, permanent magnets, reluctance saliencies, or DC field windings, such as thermal management, manufacturing (e.g., 3D Printing), raising the maximum load speed (MLS), increasing the port voltage, incorporating better materials and physical configurations (e.g., nanocrystalline materials, printed circuit board rotors, windings and form factors).
-If equally applied between asymmetric electric machine contestants, the performance enhancing techniques would necessarily show similar performance improvement; but if equally applied to the patented and only “symmetric circuit and control architecture with an active rotor assembly, now called SYNCHRO-SYM, the performance enhancing techniques would necessarily double the performance improvement gain (at half the cost) as proven by a century of electric machine study, research, and publication that were reimagined to practical reality by a regiment of BEM prototyping and invention.
+If equally applied between asymmetric electric machine contestants, the performance enhancing techniques would necessarily show similar performance improvement; but if equally applied to the patented and only “symmetric circuit and control architecture with an active rotor assembly, now called SYNCHRO-SYM, the performance enhancing techniques would necessarily double the expected performance improvement gain and octuple the expected peak torque gain at half the cost and half the cost (per unit of power rating) as proven by a century of electric machine study, research, and publication that were reimagined to practical reality by a regimen of BEM prototyping and invention.

 As a result, a truly equitable comparison must start with the same MLS under the same excitation voltage, excitation frequency, continuous torque, and performance enhancing techniques between contestants and as a result, SYNCHRO-SYM, which is without RE-PM, will always show twice the performance and octuple the peak torque capability at half the cost and half loss per unit of power rating.